ozan-droid/documents/shopify-sync-odoo-scenarios.md

 > Verified in Bad.no Shopify: "Continue selling when out of stock" is enabled for products in scope.
 > If this Shopify policy changes later, Scenario 4 behavior at checkout changes accordingly.

-### Shopify Verification Checklist (Scenario 4 Preconditions)

-Use this checklist to confirm Scenario 4 can happen in your Shopify store:

-1. **Variant inventory policy**
-   - Shopify Admin -> Products -> open variant -> Inventory.
-   - Verify whether out-of-stock selling is allowed for that variant (for example "Continue selling when out of stock").
-2. **Location stock context**
-   - In the same variant inventory view, check Allierbygget location quantity/availability.
-   - Confirm order context is expected to be Allierbygget, not Nettlager.
-3. **Click & Collect / Local Pickup behavior**
-   - Shopify Admin -> Settings -> Shipping and delivery -> Local pickup.
-   - Confirm pickup eligibility rules for Allierbygget when stock is 0.
-4. **Real order validation**
-   - Open a recent order in Shopify and verify Delivery method + fulfillment location context for the tested line(s).
-5. **Webhook payload evidence**
-   - Confirm incoming order payload sent to Odoo/SYNC contains the expected location context (`location_id` / fulfillment location fields).

 ---

 ## Scenario 5 — Refund / Return